 Cycle 292 INTERPOLATION TURNING, CONTOUR FINISHING couples the tool spindle to the positions of the linear axes.
 This cycle enables you to machine specific rotationally symmetrical contours in the active working plane.
 You can also run this cycle in the tilted working plane.
 The center of rotation is the starting point in the working plane at the time the cycle is called.
-Cycle 292 INTERPOLATION TURNING, CONTOUR FINISHING is run in milling mode and is CALL-active.
 After executing this cycle, the control deactivates the spindle coupling again.

 Before using Cycle 292, you first need to define the desired contour in a subprogram and refer to this contour with Cycle 14 or SEL CONTOUR.
 Program the contour either with monotonically decreasing or monotonically increasing coordinates.
 Undercuts cannot be machined with this cycle.
-If you enter Q560=1, you can turn the contour and the cutting edge is oriented toward the circle center.
-If you enter Q560=0, you can mill the contour and the spindle is not oriented toward the circle center.
+If you enter Q560=1, you can turn the contour and the cutting edge is oriented toward the spindle is not oriented toward the circle center.